 - Conduct an independent investigation into your crash to preserve crucial evidence

 - Work with specialists as needed to prove causation, liability, and the extent of your damages

 - Negotiate on your behalf with the insurance companies

 - Take your case before a jury if a fair settlement isn’t reached

-After a serious accident, The Bradley Law Firm is here to help you recover the money you need to move forward with your life.
+After a serious accident, Bradley Law Personal Injury Lawyers is here to help you recover the money you need to move forward with your life.
 Contact our law office for a free consultation with a Kansas City Uber accident lawyer ready to help.

 How Common Are Uber Accidents in Kansas City, Missouri?

 Rideshare companies operate in Missouri with a few regulations.
 This law requires rideshare providers to pay a licensing fee and perform background checks on drivers.
 Drivers must also maintain their own liability coverage.
 Kansas City and St. Louis have the right to audit drivers.

 There are few statistics on accidents involving Uber and Lyft.
 According to one study, the amount of fatal crashes increases between 2% and 4% each year in major cities once rideshare companies begin operating there.
 The study cautioned that this increase may cancel out the benefits of reducing drunk driving accidents.